 Torenia is a profuse blooming annual flower that starts flowering early in the season and keeps up the show through fall, with minimal deadheading.
 Most torenia varieties form a mound that eventually trails down the sides of pots.
 The plants are deer resistant and very attractive to hummingbirds.

 Torenia's bright and quirky upturned flowers give rise to many common names.
-If you've ever seen one looking at you, you'll understand the name 'Clown Flower'.
-The name 'Wishbone Flower' comes from the way the anthers arch and join at the tip, when the flowers fist open.
+If you've ever seen one looking at you, you will understand the name "Clown Flower".
+The name "Wishbone Flower" comes from the way the anthers arch and join at the tip when the flowers first open.
 Visiting bees break the wishbone while pollinating.
-And 'Bluewing's should tell you that the original Torenia plants on the market, Torenia fournieri, had blue-purple tips on the petals.
+And another common name, "Bluewings", came about because the original Torenia plants on the market, Torenia fournieri, had blue-purple tips on the petals.

-- Flowers: Tubular flowers with two lips.
+- Flowers: Torenia has tubular flowers with two lips.
 The lower lip is divided into three lobes, often with a bright, yellow dot in the center lobe.

-- Leaves: Narrow, somewhat oval leaves are opposite.
+- Leaves: Narrow, somewhat oval leaves are opposite on the stems.
 They tend to be a bit hairy or sticky.

 Wishbone Flower, Bluewings, Clown Flower

 Torenia forms a trailing mound that reaches about 8 - 12 inches (h) x 6 - 9 inches (w).

 Plant your torenia in full sun to partial shade.
 Torenia appreciates some shade in extremely hot conditions.
 During very hot, humid summers, the plants will need to be kept well watered.